MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 1. Agree to Microsoft Software License Terms and acknowledge that you have read the privacy statement at [https://aka.ms/privacy](https://aka.ms/privacy).
 Select **Accept**.
 2. If you received a verification code, enter it and select **Continue.** Otherwise, select **Manual setup** and enter your Teams resource account and password.
 3. Select **Finish** to complete the Microsoft Teams Rooms setup.

+## Understanding the platform configuration on Surface Hub 3

+Your Surface Hub 3 is configured with two distinct Windows profiles, each serving a specific purpose:

+1. **Skype profile (Kiosk mode)**
+    - **Function:** This profile automatically logs in at boot.
+It operates in a custom kiosk mode, where the Microsoft Teams Rooms (MTR) application is the only user-accessible feature for non-administrators.
+Although commonly mistaken as the "platform" or "OS," it is essentially an app running in kiosk mode.
+    - **Password:** There is no password for this account.
+If prompted for a password when switching between Windows accounts, simply press **Enter.**
+2. **Administrator profile**
+There are several ways to access the Admin account:

+- **Method 1:** While in the MTR app/home screen, connect a keyboard and press the Windows key five times to reach the Windows login screen.
+The Admin account is usually located in the bottom left.
+Select it and enter the password **sfb** when prompted.
+This method keeps the Skype user/MTR app session active, which is necessary for certain administrative tasks.

+- **Method 2:** In the MTR app, select **...** on the home screen, then **Settings.** Use your admin credentials (username: admin, password: sfb), and navigate to **Windows Settings** in the left panel.
+This action takes you to the Windows login screen, logging you out of the Skype user/MTR app session.

+- **Method 3:** If the Admin account isn't visible and you see an **other user** login prompt, use the login credential **.\admin** to direct the login to the Administrator account and enter the password.

+### Using Administrator Windows account

+Once logged into the Administrator Windows account, you have access to standard Windows functionalities.
+This includes joining Wi-Fi networks, configuring Bluetooth audio devices, and running Hub-specific applications like the Surface App or Surface Hub Hardware Diagnostic tool.

 ## Next steps